 - Valuation: Cash Receipts are correctly recorded in the books per the supporting documents.

 - Existence: The Cash Receipts which form a part of cash and bank balance exist at the reporting date in the form of cash held physically or in the bank.

-- Presentation and Disclosure: The Cash Receipts, which are a part of cash and bank balance in the financial statements and relevant disclosure notes to the financial statement are complete and following the applicable accounting standards.
+- Presentation and Disclosure: The Cash Receipts, which are a part of the cash and bank balance in the financial statements and relevant disclosure notes to the financial statement are complete and follow the applicable accounting standards.

 Test of Controls:

-Controls that are relevant to Cash Receipts include recording of cash received, matching cash received to receivables, bank reconciliation process, and segregation of duties.
+Controls relevant to Cash Receipts include recording of cash received, matching cash received to receivables, bank reconciliation process, and segregation of duties.

-- Recording of Cash Received: This control is to ensure all payments received by the have been recorded through the issuance of official receipts, cash collection, or cheques received.
+- Recording of Cash Received: This control ensures that all payments received have been recorded through the issuance of official receipts, cash collection, or cheques received.

-- Matching Cash Received to Receivables: This control is to ensure that the entity has a process to match all cash received to relevant receivables to ensure the collections from customers are correct.
+- Matching Cash Received to Receivables: This control ensures that the entity has a process to match all cash received to relevant receivables to ensure the correct collections from customers.
 This control is also a part of good credit control.

 - Bank Reconciliation Process: This control is to reconcile the entity’s recorded Cash Receipts, which ultimately form part of the cash and bank balance, to the bank statement and ensure all differences are solely due to timing differences.

-- Segregation of Duties: This control is crucial here as in any other processes.
-It effectively ensures the work of the original preparer has been scrutinized and approved which reduces the risk of any material error or fraud.
+- Segregation of Duties: This control is as crucial as in other processes.
+It effectively ensures the work of the original preparer has been scrutinized and approved, reducing the risk of any material error or fraud.